-Hundreds of thousands of kids in Canada are at risk of abuse, neglect and abandonment.
+Hundreds of thousands of kids in Canada are at risk of abuse and neglect.

-Right now, there are approximately 67,000 Canadian children living in permanent care with foster families, extended family, or in group homes.
-235,000 children and youth have experienced or are at risk of experiencing abuse and neglect.
+Right now, there are approximately 63,000 Canadian children living in permanent care with foster families, extended family, or in group homes.
+235,000 children and youth have been identified as having experienced or being at risk of experiencing abuse and neglect.
 Sadly, this number is likely much higher as this only reflects the cases reported.

 These kids need our help.
-Because without support, they face incredible odds to a brighter future; less than 50 per cent graduate high school, and are 200 times more likely than their peers to experience homelessness; 82% of kids in care are diagnosed with special needs and nearly all have experienced childhood trauma.
+Because without support, they face incredible odds to a brighter future.
+Less than 50% of youth in and from care graduate from high school and youth from care are 200 times more likely than their peers to experience homelessness.
+Additionally, 82% of kids in care are diagnosed with special needs and nearly all kids in and from care have experienced childhood trauma.

 Average number of foster home transitions for children in care